Don’t Make These Mistakes When Filing a Construction Lien Part 3

 Filing a claim of lien is never enough.
 Contractors in North Carolina must enforce their mechanics lien within 180 days of the last furnishing of labor or materials on a project.
 If you filed your mechanics lien at the last possible moment and the amount owed remained unpaid, you only have two months (60 days) to enforce the lien and meet this deadline.
 If you are in this position and an enforcement deadline is looming, consult a construction attorney to learn more about your options, including sending a Notice of Intent to File a Mechanics Lien to an owner.
 This allows the owner one final opportunity to resolve the payment dispute.

 Although an Asheville contractor attorney can help you successfully file a claim of lien on a property; in many cases, there are other effective ways to resolve a payment dispute.
-At Cotney Construction Law, our attorneys draft demand letters, perform alternative dispute resolution services, and provide contract drafting, revision, and review, among other legal services that can assist you with resolving payment disputes.
+At Cotney Attorneys & Consultants, our attorneys draft demand letters, perform alternative dispute resolution services, and provide contract drafting, revision, and review, among other legal services that can assist you with resolving payment disputes.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.